shawngraham/cdh2020/content/en/week/instructions-part4.md

 Again, this is optional.

 This does not need to be much more than a single page (or the equivalent in other formats; how you measure that is up to you).
-If you choose to do this, put it into the part four folder in your copy of the github repo I provided. (the 'hist3814a-starter'). **Send me an email to alert me to the existence of your exit ticket**.
+If you choose to do this, put it into a part four folder in your copy of the github repo I provided (the 'hist3814a-starter') and upload to your github account. **Send me an email to alert me to the existence of your exit ticket**.

 ### Submit work